Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model

 \subsubsection{qREML approach to select the penalty parameter}

-We propose a tractable and computationally efficient approach to select the penalty parameter of the lasso-penalized THMM, by treating the elements of $\boldsymbol{{\beta}_0}$ as random effects and the penalty as their joint exponential distribution.
-This method has been successfully applied to spline-based nonparametric HMMs, where the smoothing parameter is estimated via marginal maximum likelihood by integrating out Gaussian distributed random effects (\cite{michelot_hmmtmb_2023, koslik_efficient_2024}).
-We extend this method to select the lasso penalty parameter $\lambda$.
-Specifically, we treat the vector of coefficients $\boldsymbol{\beta}_0$ as a random effect and consider the marginal likelihood of the data $\boldsymbol{Y}$, as a function of $\boldsymbol{\theta}$ and $\lambda$ with the following form:
+We propose a tractable and computationally efficient approach to select the penalty parameter of the lasso-penalised THMM, by treating the elements of $\boldsymbol{\beta}_0$ as random effects with a joint exponential distribution as their prior.
+This approach has been successfully applied to spline-based nonparametric HMMs, where the smoothing parameter is estimated via marginal maximum likelihood by integrating out Gaussian-distributed random effects (\citealp{michelot_hmmtmb_2023, koslik_efficient_2024}).
+We extend it here to select the lasso penalty parameter $\lambda$.